ayiz09/Memory-Forensics/README.md

-# Memory-Forensics Using Volatility 3
+# Memory-Forensics Using Volatility 3 (WinEvent Logs)
 This is some of ways to retrieve evidence through memory forensics.

 ## Task Scheduler